 This correspondent talked to Elina few days ago and she said she felt she was in control of her life again.
 “I would never forget the emotional support I received from some unknown person of Kaan Pete Roi,” she said.
 “That helpline aided me to look at things from a different perspective, supported me in my toughest time.
 I had that strange comfort of letting my emotions out to a stranger.
 It was so helpful.”

 For many people like Elina, a stranger’s disembodied voice cut through in a way that the voices of their most beloved friends and family could not.
-Banking on that, Kaan Pete Roi is providing a valuable service in a country in where the issue of mental health hasn’t raise much concern yet, even as statistics show that increasing numbers of suicides being reported in Bangladesh.
+Banking on that, Kaan Pete Roi is providing a valuable service in a country in where the issue of mental health hasn’t raised much concern yet, even as statistics show that increasing numbers of suicides being reported in Bangladesh.

 The Bangladesh Police are the only authorities to keep track of suicides in the country and according to their data, 11,095 people committed suicide in Bangladesh in 2017.
 This means, on an average that 30 people kill themselves in the country every day.
 In 2016, the total number of suicide was 10,600 and in 2015, the number was 10,500, said the police data.